tpm2dev/tpm.dev.tutorials/Intro/README.md

 ("EKpub") can be used to uniquely identify a TPM, and possibly link to the platform's, and even the platform's user(s)' identities.

-## Key Wrapping
+## Key Wrapping and Resource Management

-The primary key is generally a decrypt-only asymmetric private key, and its corresponding public key is therefore encrypt-only.
-This is largely because of _key wrapping_, where a secret or private key is encrypted to a TPM's EKpub so that it can be safely sent to that TPM so that that TPM can then decrypt and use that secret.
+Key wrapping is encrypting a secret or private key (key encryotion key, or KEK) such that a specific entity may recover the plain key.

-## Saving Resources Off-TPM
+A decrypt-only asymmetric private key can be used to encrypt secrets to the TPM on which that private key resides.

 As well as wrapping secrets by encryption to public keys, TPMs also use wrapping in a symmetric key known only to the TPM for the purpose of